-As the Season of Go continues on, Articuno is coming back to Legendary raids in Pokémon Go.
-Fortunately, we here at iMore have everything you need to know to win this fight and add Articuno to your roster.
-And be sure to check out our Best Pokémon Go accessories, so you can be fully equipped for your Pokémon Journey!
+One of the Legendary birds of Kanto, Articuno isn't currently available in Legendary raids in Pokémon Go.
+However, if you want to get your team ready, we here at iMore have everything you need to know to win this fight and add Articuno to your roster.
+Here are all the best counters for Articuno.

 Who is Articuno in Pokémon Go?

 One of three Legendary birds from the Kanto region of Gen I, Articuno is the first Legendary Pokémon in the National Pokédex, as well as the mascot for Team Mystic.
 Along with Zapdos and Moltres, these three forces of nature are ruled by Lugia, the only Pokémon capable of keeping them in balance.
 Articuno is also the first Legendary Pokémon to have a regional variant, with its Galarian form being a Psychic and Flying type.

 Only the original Kanto version of Articuno is available in Pokémon Go for now.
 Articuno also has a Shadow form which happens to be one of the best Ice type Pokémon in the game, so even if you have plenty of Articuno already, you'll want to catch plenty more for the Candy and XL Candy necessary to power up your Shadow Articuno.
 And be sure to check out our best Pokémon Go accessories so you're fully equipped for this raid.

 Mega Evolution strategies for Articuno in Pokémon Go?